Matt-st/CoffeeShop/README.md

 # CoffeeShop
-This is a sample application that shows the backend portion of an application that provides CRUD features for CoffeeShop menu.
+This is an example application that shows the usage of much of the spring framework plus some other interesting aspects and concepts on building real world applications.

 ## CoffeeShop-Command
 This is a sample application that presents rest api's that allow for Create, Update, and Delete operations.
 We are using the CQRS design pattern, this pattern allows us to scale the functionality of our application separately.